 This may take some patience and plenty of repetitions with a Boston Terrier, though they’re still intelligent and very capable of learning these commands.
 But in the long run, you’ll be happy you taught your dog these commands.

-Who Are Boston Terriers For?
+So, Are Boston Terriers For Me?

 If you’re living in a small enclosed space with close neighbors, don’t worry.
 Boston Terriers are some of the best apartment dogs because they don’t bark too much.
-If you want to see other fantastic apartment dogs, check out 23 dogs that don’t bark.
+If you want to see other great apartment dogs, check out 23 dogs that don’t bark.

 Posts you may like: